ParadoxV5/method-pipeline/README.md

-The `Pipeline` Refinement module bundles a couple of methods that together builds a clean and clever pure-Ruby solution to rightward method piping.
+The `Pipeline` Refinement module bundles a method duo that builds a clean and clever pure-Ruby solution to rightward method piping.

-A reminder that Refinement modules are activated with `using` and lasts only for that module/class block or file (if top-level).
+A reminder that Refinement modules are activated with `using` and last only for that module/class block or file (if top-level).
 See: `refinements.rdoc` ([on docs.ruby-lang.org](https://docs.ruby-lang.org/en/master/syntax/refinements_rdoc.html))